shahdHesham13/To-Do-List-App/Readme.md

     );
     ```

 - **Database Connection**: The `db.js` file sets up the connection to the PostgreSQL database using a connection pool.
-It uses environment variables to securely store credentials and differentiate between production and development environments.
+It uses environment variables `.env` to securely store credentials and differentiate between production and development environments.

  ```javascript
 require("dotenv").config();